Australia–Indonesia relations: Migration

-In the 2011 Australian Census, 63,159 people listed their country of birth as Indonesia, of whom 38.1% were Australian citizens.
-30.5% of the current Indonesian population in Australia arrived in the country between 2006 and 2011, with the majority of earlier residents arriving after 1991.
-In contrast with the broader Indonesian population, a quarter of Indonesian-born residents in Australia list Catholicism as their religion, followed by 19.4% who listed Islam.
+In the 2021 Australian Census, 87,075 people listed their country of birth as Indonesia, of whom 41.1% were Australian citizens.
+30.5% of the current Indonesian population in Australia arrived in the country between 2006 and 2011, with 22.5% arriving more recently between 2016 and 2021, while 18.4% of earlier residents had arrived prior to 1991 In contrast with the broader Indonesian population, 23.1% of Indonesian-born residents in Australia list Catholicism as their religion, followed by 19.3% who listed Islam.
 Most are employed as professional, clerical or administrative workers, or as labourers.

-According to the 2001 Australian census, 42.9% of Indonesian-born people living in Australia resided in New South Wales, followed by 24.7% in Victoria, 15.5% in Western Australia, and 10.4% in Queensland.
-40.7% listed their ancestry as Chinese, 39.8% as Indonesian, and 7.2% as Dutch.
+According to the 2021 Australian census, 43.5% of Indonesian-born people living in Australia resided in New South Wales, followed by 23.7% in Victoria, 16.1% in Western Australia, and 10% in Queensland.
+57.1% listed their ancestry as Indonesian, 47.3% as Chinese, and 3.5% as Dutch.

 Statistics Indonesia does not measure the number of Australian residents in Indonesia, however tourist arrivals indicate that 931,109 Australians visited Indonesia in 2011.
 According to research conducted in 2009 by Bank Indonesia, there were approximately 45,384 foreigners working in Indonesia, of whom 5% (or 2,209) were Australian.
 The majority (63%) of foreign workers were based in Jakarta, working mainly as professionals, technicians, and managers.